 Step 7: The egg retrieval!
 For such an important step in the IVF process, this outpatient procedure only takes about 30 minutes.
 Because timing is critical, the eggs must be retrieved 36 hours after the trigger shot and the sperm must be available for fertilization.

 Step 8: Once the eggs have been retrieved, they are graded and tested so that the lab knows how many eggs are viable.
 They will either be frozen or fertilized in a dish of sperm, or fertilized using Intracytoplasmic Sperm Injection (ICSI).
 In situations of low sperm count or motility issues, ICSI increases the chances of fertilization.

-Step 10: The transfer!
+Step 10: The embryo transfer!
 The highest quality embryo is transferred to the intended mother or gestational carrier to attempt a pregnancy.
-Depending on the circumstances two embryos may be transferred, but typically any remaining embryos will be frozen for future use or donated.
+Depending on the circumstances, two embryos may be transferred but typically any remaining embryos will be frozen for future use or donated.
 A pregnancy test can be attempted about two weeks after the transfer.

 While it may seem that there are many moving parts, typically an IVF cycle is completed in about four to six weeks.
 There can be unforeseen circumstances in which the stimulation process takes a bit longer, or may even need to be canceled and restarted the next month if the ovaries are over or under responding to the medical protocol.